 - The material should be breathable while giving proper protection against rain and moisture.
 Fine leather is softer but may not have support at the arch and ankles.

 - Finally, consider your foot and back problems before buying these boots.
-If you have bunions, wide feet, or plantar fasciitis, cowboy boots may not be the best option for you as they might worsen your problems.
+If you have bunions, wide feet, or plantar fasciitis, cowboy boots may not be the best option as they might worsen your problems.

 - 100% Leather